Lester's Yard - Adventure Playground

 The Adventure Playground is a place which is solely dedicated to children’s play – Lester’s is free to access; children can play freely, build dens, grow and cook food and enjoy all the kind of opportunities that have sadly started to disappear from our communities.

-Lester’s will be staffed by our team of skilled playworkers who will facilitate the ownership and development of the space with the children.
+Lester’s Yard is staffed by our team of skilled playworkers who facilitate the ownership and development of the space with the children.

-Open after school from 4.15pm-6pm to children and young people aged 4-17, all abilities are welcome.
+Open after school from 4.15pm-6pm October Half Term 10am-12pm to children and young people aged 4-17, all abilities are welcome.

 Playwork Principles in full (Click to Expand)